The Blue Lagoon is probably Iceland’s most iconic landmark and while it is definitely gorgeous, but that wasn’t the main reason I was there.

-I wanted to make the psoriasis on my scalp better so I dipped my head into the water a few times during my visit.
+I wanted to make psoriasis on my scalp better so I dipped my head into the water a few times during my visit.
 After I got back to my hotel I took a long shower, washed my hair, and… that’s when my problem started.
 I couldn’t brush my hair at all!

 There have been times in my life when my hair wasn’t easy to brush but this was a complete disaster.
-I quickly found out that no matter how eager I was to help my psoriasis, I shouldn’t have even dipped my hair into water full of minerals.
+I quickly found out that no matter how eager I was to help my psoriasis, I shouldn’t have even dipped my hair into the water full of minerals.
 Oops!

-How to take photos at the Blue Lagoon?
+How to Take Photos at the Blue Lagoon?

 If you plan on taking photos inside the Lagoon, use protection.
 I saw people’s cameras falling into the water or phones getting damaged due to humidity.
-My LifeProof iPhone case was definitely useful in Iceland with waterfalls, rain and snow.

-Is the Blue Lagoon worth visiting?
+Is the Blue Lagoon Worth Visiting?

 Let’s ask the most important question: is it worth a visit?
 Of course!
 It’s a lovely place for both singles and couples, and I’ve already been there twice in the summer and winter.
 I’d say the Blue Lagoon is a must-visit place in Iceland!